Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Individuals using PECS are required to give a picture of a preferred item to a communicative partner in exchange for the item.

-for the response.
+achievements for the response.
 This training is designed to take place in a social context.
-Teaching students to request is a useful skill, and
+Teaching students to request is a

-for the item.
+exchange for the item.
 Physical prompts are quickly faded in order to ensure independent communication.
-Once the request with pictures is
+Once the request

 Pictures are used in addition to spoken language so the children can exchange pictures to indicate their needs and wants.
 This